projectglow/glow/docs/source/tertiary/regression-tests.rst

     binary_phenotypes_csv = 'test-data/gwas/binary-phenotypes.csv.gz'
     binary_offset_csv = 'test-data/gwas/binary-offsets.csv.gz'

-Glow contains functions for performing simple regression analyses used in genome-wide association studies (GWAS).
-These functions are best used in conjunction with the :ref:`GloWGR whole genome regression method <glowgr>`.
+Glow contains functions for performing regression analyses used in genome-wide association studies (GWAS).
+These functions are best used in conjunction with the :ref:`GloWGR whole genome regression method <glowgr>`, but also work as standalone analysis tools.

 .. tip::
   Glow automatically converts literal one-dimensional and two-dimensional ``numpy`` ``ndarray`` s of ``double`` s